 - (a) In cases where DCES personnel have made patient contact and are engaged in medical care, the changing of personnel will only be permitted on non-emergency hospital-to-hospital transfers.
 In all other incidents the changing of personnel must be completed either at the hospital prior to leaving or at the base prior to responding to the hospital. - (b) On-coming personnel may respond to the scene by POV or in a spare unit after receiving permission from the on-duty supervisor.
-The on-coming crew can relieve the off-going crew prior to the medic unit departing the scene. - (c) All patient information shall be passed on to the on-coming crew. - (d) Personnel shall not stop by a DCES facility to change personnel, nor shall they stop while en-route to a hospital facility to change personnel. - (e) At no time shall there be a delay in patient care or transportation.
+The on-coming crew can relieve the off-going crew prior to the medic unit departing the scene. - (c) All patient information shall be passed on to the on-coming crew. - (d) Personnel shall not stop by a DCES facility to change personnel, nor shall they stop while enroute to a hospital facility to change personnel.